Summer Research Programs for Undergraduates

 Students from WSU and Numerous U.S. Universities Work with WSU faculty

 On the WSU Pullman campus, several summer-only Research Experience for Undergraduates (REUs) programs (sponsored by the National Science Foundation) and additional similar projects engage dozens of students in mentored research.
 Students from WSU as well as several other universities participate while in Pullman.

 Summer research projects involve students in ongoing research programs or in research projects specifically designed for the summer.
 Students are granted stipends and, in many cases, assistance with housing and travel.

 Undergraduate students supported with NSF funds must be citizens or permanent residents of the U.S. REU programs are available in the U.S. and overseas.

 Participants share their summer's work at the annual Summer Undergraduate Research Poster Session in early August.
 More information about the event and abstract booklets from past year are available online.

-Nearly 200 students from 40 universities—including WSU—have participated in REUs in Pullman.
+More than 600 students from 80+ universities—including WSU—have participated in REUs and similar summer research programs in Pullman.

-Since 1999, there have been more than 40 peer reviewed publications and national presentations by WSU REU undergraduate participants.
+Since 1999, there have been more than 65 peer reviewed publications and national presentations by WSU undergraduate summer research program undergraduates.